What happens if you don't leave a will?

 Total money and property that went to the government last year because people didn’t leave a will

-The calculator uses some legal terms that may be unfamiliar, so here’s a quick guide to what they mean:
+The calculator uses some legal terms that might be unfamiliar, so here’s a quick guide to what they mean:

 - Remoter issue – grandchildren, great-grandchildren and so on: your direct descendants in later generations than your children.